-- Rate of Return a just, reasonable, and adequate rate of return of between 9 to 11 percent was determined (i.e., equivalent to \$0.294/kWh in 2021) for the 20-year tariff through the Green Bank's inclusion of an objective rate of return analysis of the RSIP; - HES or HES-IE Requirement to continue the linkage between energy efficiency and solar PV as demonstrated by the RSIP, an important objective of the Joint Committee, the Green Bank advocated for a Home Energy Solutions ("HES") or Home Energy Solutions Income Eligible ("HES-IE") requirement as part of every project supported through RRES; - Additional Incentives for Vulnerable Communities given the success of the RSIP in reaching vulnerable communities, the Green Bank wanted to ensure that solar PV was affordable and accessible to LMI households, and thus adders for low income (i.e.,
+Rate of Return - a just, reasonable, and adequate rate of return of between 9 to 11 percent was determined (i.e., equivalent to \$0.294/kWh in 2021) for the 20-year tariff through the Green Bank's inclusion of an objective rate of return analysis of the RSIP;

-&lt;sup>32 Each year, from 2019 through 2021, and cumulatively from 2014 through 2021, Connecticut had the largest per capita deployment of residential solar PV in the entire northeast (i.e., New England, New Jersey, and New York) as a result of administering the RSIP (SEIA - Solar Market Insights 2022).
+34 Each year, from 2019 through 2021, and cumulatively from 2014 through 2021, Connecticut had the largest per capita deployment of residential solar PV in the entire northeast (i.e., New England, New Jersey, and New York) as a result of administering the RSIP (SEIA - Solar Market Insights 2022).

-&lt;sup>33 See CGS 16-244z and Docket No. 20-07-01
+35 See CGS 16-244z and Docket No. 20-07-01

-\$0.0250/kWh) or households located in distressed municipalities (i.e., \$0.0125/kWh) over the 20-year tariff were determined;

-- Direct Payment due to the perceived risks of underwriting financing (i.e., loans, leases, or power purchase agreements ("PPAs")) for vulnerable communities, the Green Back advocated for direct payments of the tariff rates from the EDCs to a third-party inpart or in-whole as a way to reduce borrower risk (including perceived risk) and therefore make renewable energy more affordable and accessible to vulnerable communities.
-This provides a financing mechanism that would allow the Green Bank to provide investment in developers serving vulnerable communities; and - Affordable Housing as part of the Green Bank-led amendments to PA 21-48, which includes "affordable housing" as part of RRES (i.e., versus Non-Residential Renewable Energy Solutions or "NRES"), and a subsequent decision by PURA in Docket No. 21-08-02, it will be easier for property owners to participate in RRES, enabling energy savings to both the property owner and its low-income tenants.
+- HES or HES-IE Requirement to continue the linkage between energy efficiency and solar PV as demonstrated by the RSIP, an important objective of the Joint Committee, the Green Bank advocated for a Home Energy Solutions ("HES") or Home Energy Solutions - Income Eligible ("HES-IE") requirement as part of every project supported through RRES; - Additional Incentives for Vulnerable Communities given the success of the RSIP in reaching vulnerable communities, the Green Bank wanted to ensure that solar PV was affordable and accessible to LMI households, and thus adders for low income (i.e., \$0.0250/kWh) or households located in distressed municipalities36 (i.e., \$0.0125/kWh) over the 20-year tariff were determined; - Direct Payment due to the perceived risks of underwriting financing (i.e., loans, leases, or power purchase agreements ("PPAs")) for vulnerable communities, the Green Back advocated for direct payments of the tariff rates from the EDCs to a third-party inpart or in-whole as a way to reduce borrower risk (including perceived risk) and therefore make renewable energy more affordable and accessible to vulnerable communities.
+This provides a financing mechanism that would allow the Green Bank to provide investment in developers serving vulnerable communities; and - Affordable Housing as part of the Green Bank-led amendments to Section 2 of PA 21-48,37 which includes "affordable housing" as part of RRES (i.e., versus Non-Residential Renewable Energy Solutions or "NRES"), and a subsequent decision by PURA in Docket No. 22-08-02, it will be easier for property owners to participate in RRES, enabling energy savings to both the property owner and its low-income tenants.